IT-Support-L2/Advanced-Password-Generator/README.md

 Chars length must be a multiple of 4.
 Example of length inputs: 8 (minimum), 12, 16, 20, 24, 30, ect.

-Else, you can generate passwords as much as you need.
+Else, you can generate passwords as much as you need, minimum input is 1.

 Coming Improvements: